SneakBug8/nestjs-docs-ru/fundamentals/unit-testing.md

 #### Unit testing

-In the following example, we have two different classes, `CatsController` and `CatsService` respectively.
-As mentioned before, [Jest](https://github.com/facebook/jest) is used as a fully-fledged testing framework.
-That framework behaves like a test-runner and also, provides assert functions and test-doubles utilities that helps with mocking, spying, etc. We have manually enforced `catsService.findAll()` method to return `result` variable, once it's called.
-Thanks to that, we can test whether `catsController.findAll()` returns expected result, or not.
+In the following example, we test two classes: `CatsController` and `CatsService`.
+As mentioned, [Jest](https://github.com/facebook/jest) is provided as the default testing framework.
+It serves as a test-runner and also provides assert functions and test-double utilities that help with mocking, spying, etc. In the following basic test, we manually instantiate these classes, and ensure that the controller and service fulfill their API contract.

 ```typescript
 @@filename(cats.controller.spec)